What is iheart?

 Who is the iheart program for?

-Licensed facilitators throughout the world are teaching the iheart curriculum to young people ages 10-18 years in schools and small group settings.
+Licensed facilitators throughout the world are teaching the iheart curriculum to young people ages 10-18 years in schools, small group settings, and through private tutoring.
 Over the last decade, there has been a tremendous surge in anxiety, depression, and stress amongst pre-teens and teens, resulting in a staggering uptick in self-harming behaviors, aggression towards others, and astronomical suicide rate increases.
 Clearly, the current methods we're using to address these concerns that are based on a diagnostic medical model involving acute care, follow-up treatment, and recovery are not working optimally due to their lack of focus on the most critical component at the root of wellness-PREVENTION!

 This is where is the iheart program steps in and has the potential to respectfully disrupt the current paradigms.
 Not to replace our current models, but to enhance, educate, and engage young people, teachers, and parents in the true origins of wellbeing.
 Just to give a little hint, we teach young people that their wellbeing does not come from popularity, achievements, praise, social status, or appearance.
 To quote one of my favorite lines from the program, "it's an inside job."

 How does it work?

 I teach the evidence-based and internationally acclaimed iheart curriculum to individuals, families, school settings, and small groups of similarly aged young people in a fun, dynamic, and experiental format where each of the 11 builds upon the last to reinforce key learning concepts.